Cooperfalty/Sales-Analysis-Dashboard/README.md

 2. Data Cleaning & Transformation

 After importing the dataset into Power Query, I performed a full data preparation:

-Data Type Enforcement: Ensured all fields were assigned correct data types (date, whole number, decimal, text, percentage) to prevent calculation errors in DAX.
+- Data Type Enforcement: Ensured all fields were assigned correct data types (date, whole number, decimal, text, percentage) to prevent calculation errors in DAX.

-New Columns Created in Power Query:
+- New Columns Created in Power Query:

-Profit Margin = Profit / Sales
+  - Profit Margin = Profit / Sales

-Average Order Value = Sales / Quantity
+  - Average Order Value = Sales / Quantity

-Data Quality Steps:
+- Data Quality Steps:

-Removed duplicates and blank rows.
+  - Removed duplicates and blank rows.

-Checked for outliers in discount and sales fields.
+  - Checked for outliers in discount and sales fields.

-Split and merged columns where needed for cleaner hierarchies.
+  - Split and merged columns where needed for cleaner hierarchies.

-Normalization: Renamed fields, standardized category values, and applied consistent formatting.
+  - Normalization: Renamed fields, standardized category values, and applied consistent formatting.

-Load Settings: Configured to load the cleaned table into the data model while disabling “Enable Load” for unnecessary intermediate steps to optimize model performance.

 This ensured a clean, optimized dataset before any analytical modeling occurred.

-3. Data Modeling & DAX Measures (Power BI Desktop)
+3. Data Modeling & DAX Measures

 Once loaded, I structured the dataset into a proper star-schema data model, including defining hierarchies (Category > Sub-Category) and creating a dedicated Date Table using DAX (marked as a Date Table for time intelligence accuracy).

 Next, I built a library of DAX measures to support deeper business insights:

-Sales & Profit Metrics
+- Sales & Profit Metrics

-Total Sales = SUM(Superstore[Sales])
+  - Total Sales

-Total Profit = SUM(Superstore[Profit])
+  - Total Profit

-Profit Margin % = DIVIDE([Total Profit], [Total Sales])
+  - Profit Margin %

-Time Intelligence Measures
+- Time Intelligence Measures

-YOY Sales %
+  - YOY Sales %

-YOY Profit Change
+  - YOY Profit Change

-3-Month Moving Average = AVERAGEX(DATESINPERIOD(…), [Total Sales])
+  - 3-Month Moving Average

-Cumulative Metrics
+- Cumulative Metrics

-Cumulative Sales = CALCULATE([Total Sales], FILTER(ALLSELECTED(‘Date’), 'Date'[Date] <= MAX('Date'[Date])))
+  - Cumulative Sales

-Cumulative Sales %
+  - Cumulative Sales %

 These DAX measures allowed me to unlock advanced insights such as trend detection, performance comparisons, forecasting behaviors, and contribution analysis.

 4. Dashboard Development & Insight Storytelling

-I developed four separate, interactive dashboards, each focused on a core business question:

-Regional Performance Dashboard

-Map visuals, bar charts, KPIs, and drill-down filtering

-Used slicers for Region, Segment, and Order Date

-Insights: Which regions drive most revenue and profit?
-Which regions have downward trends?

-Category & Sub-Category Analysis

-Hierarchical visuals, treemaps, decomposition trees

-Ability to drill into sub-category contributions

-Insights: Which categories produce the highest margins?
-What product lines are underperforming?

-Discount Impact on Profitability

-Scatter plots, trend lines, correlation visuals

-DAX measures to classify discount tiers

-Insights: At what discount thresholds do margins deteriorate?
-Which product segments are most sensitive to discounting?

-Year-over-Year Trends & Seasonality

-Line charts, running totals, period-over-period comparisons

-Time-intelligence powered by the custom Date Table

-Insights: YOY growth trends, seasonal peaks, and performance flags
+Finally, I created four separate dashboards to showcase region performance, category performance, discount impact on profit, and YOY trends analysis to then tell a story of each based on the data.
 All dashboards include interactive slicers and cross-filtering, enabling users to drill into region, category, year, or customer segment for more granular analysis.
 I also optimized the layout for usability by implementing consistent color themes, bookmarks, and navigation buttons.

 FIRST DASHBOARD: OVERVIEW EXECUTIVE SALES AND PROFIT SUMMARY
 <img width="2075" height="1139" alt="image" src="https://github.com/user-attachments/assets/30050e15-b1b1-4247-856d-25095952ee23" />